fukushima-shinnichi/Ideal_girlfriend_questionnaire/README.md

 * correspondence of responsive design.
 * my web design skill is this web site.
 ## Description
-your height and your weight input to calculate BMI.
+if she check each question, you will understand to she is Ideal girlfriend or not.
-result page change according to your BMI.
+result page change according to her answer.
-this skill is javascript of if sentence.
+this skill is javascript of if sentence and HTML input tage.
 ## Component file
 ```
 Component file/